grdnrio/pwx-deploy/README.md

 ### Private ssh key for keypair path
 private_key_path = "/Users/joe/.ssh/id_rsa"
 ```
 Note that the existing keypair name is a stored SSH keypair on AWS.
-MAke sure it exists in your chosen region.
+Make sure it exists in your chosen region.

 3. Initialise the repo with the required modules
 `terraform init`